-When we say “don’t cry over spilled milk”, we are not understanding how the human condition works with repressed trauma.
-When someone is triggered over what we might deem not a big deal, believe me… it IS a big deal for the one being triggered in that triggers are symbolic of unresolved unconscious traumas of the past.
+We say “don’t cry over spilled milk”, we tell others they are being melodramatic, we tell people they’re just trying to get attention…….We are not understanding how the human condition works with repressed and non-repressed trauma.
+When someone is triggered over what we might deem not a big deal, believe me… it IS a big deal for the one being triggered in that triggers are symbolic of unresolved unconscious wounds of the past.
 Please be more patient with yourself if you feel like you might be making mountains out of molehills.
 You’re not.
 And I hope we can learn to become more patient with others.
 Petty issues are big deals and here might be a reason…..

 :::The Trigger System and How it Works:::

 “This is to explain how triggers work when someone has PTSD.

 Sometimes, those of us who experience any form of trauma can identify when and why they have been triggered.
 But sometimes, though, it doesn’t work like that and we can suddenly feel crappy and triggered and not know why.
 And sometimes, we’re constantly triggered and so don’t know why we always feel crappy.
 This is something known as the trigger system, I’ll explain below.